Billy Bragg: Early career

 His demo tape initially got no response from the record industry, but by pretending to be a television repair man, he got into the office of Charisma Records' A&R man Peter Jenner.
 Jenner liked the tape, but the company was near bankruptcy and had no budget to sign new artists.
 Bragg got an offer to record more demos for music publisher Chappell & Co., so Jenner agreed to release them as a record.
 Life's a Riot with Spy vs Spy (credited to Billy Bragg) was released in July 1983 by Charisma's new imprint, Utility.
-Hearing DJ John Peel mention on-air that he was hungry, Bragg rushed to the BBC with a mushroom biryani, so Peel played "The Milkman of Human Kindness" from Life's a Riot with Spy vs Spy albeit at the wrong speed (since the 12" LP was, unconventionally, cut to play at 45rpm).
+Hearing DJ John Peel mention on-air that he was hungry, Bragg rushed to the BBC with a mushroom biryani, so Peel played "The Milkman of Human Kindness" from Life's a Riot with Spy vs Spy albeit at the wrong speed (since the 12-inch LP was, unconventionally, cut to play at 45 rpm).
 Peel insisted he would have played the song even without the biryani and later played it at the correct speed.

 Within months Charisma had been taken over by Virgin Records and Jenner, who had been made redundant, became Bragg's manager.
 Stiff Records' press officer Andy Macdonald – who was setting up his own record label, Go!
 Discs – received a copy of Life's a Riot with Spy vs Spy.
 He made Virgin an offer and the album was re-released on Go!
 Discs in November 1983, at the fixed low price of £2.99.
 Around this time, Andy Kershaw, an early supporter at Radio Aire in Leeds, was employed by Jenner as Bragg's tour manager.
 (He later became a BBC DJ and TV presenter, and he and Bragg appeared in an episode of the BBC TV programme Great Journeys in 1989, in which they travelled the Silver Road from Potosí, Bolivia, to the Pacific coast at Arica, Chile.)